KamilSJaron/ConjunctionExamples/74_one_locus_widths/README.md

 as `1 - (4^beta * selection * gamma(beta + 1)^2) / (gamma(2 * beta + 2))`, where
 `gamma` is a Gamma function.
 Colour code shows a generation of a measurement, ![Fig 2](multilocus_widths_vs_AUFC_and_generation.pdf).

-## Effective proportion of genome acting together
+## effective proportion of genome acting together

 So we simulated widths of multilocus clines under several conditions, now we can find selections needed to generate those widths in one locus clines